 Welcome to the neighbourhood

-If you have just moved to your new house, most people from abroad would expect that the neighbours would come to you to introduce themselves.
+If you have just moved into your accommodation, most people from abroad would expect that the neighbours will take the initiative to introduce themselves.
 In the Netherlands this works differently.
-It is customary to go to your neighbours, or to invite them over to get to know each other.
-Some Dutch people even consider it rude if the newcomer does take this step first.
+It is customary that the “newcomer” approaches the neighbours, or even invites them over to get to know each other.
+Some Dutch people consider it as “rude” if you do not take the first step.
 If you don’t do anything, most of the times your new neighbours will neither.
 With the result that your contact will remain limited by just saying hello.

 When you’re invited for a birthday party, especially in the Southern and Western part of the Netherlands, please shake hands with all people present and congratulate them with the birthday of the person whose birthday it is.
 So, you’re expected to congratulate the best friend of the lady next door with the birthday of her husband!
 This sounds like a strange habit, doesn’t it?